seedstack/website/content/posts/16-4-release-notes.md

 We are happy to announce the release of SeedStack 16.4, the first major release of 2016.
 Building on the recently introduced add-on architecture, this releases brings several new components and features.
-A lot of improvements have also been done under-the-hood to keep SeedStack up-to-date with current technologies and standards.
+A lot of improvements have also been done under-the-hood to keep SeedStack up-to-date with current technologies and standards.<!--more-->

 # New features